Spring 2024 • Seminar

 Exam Type: No Exam

-This workshop aims to provide students with a historical perspective on the intersections between law and society in the United States.
-Assignments and class discussions will feature a mix of major works in the field of legal history, introducing students to critical methodologies and historiographical debates, and workshop presentations by leading historians writing on the American criminal system, including the history of prisons, policing, and the criminal law.
-Further information about the topics to be covered will be available closer to the Spring semester.
+This workshop aims to provide students with a historical perspective on the development of criminal law and policy in the United States.
+Assignments and discussions will feature a mix of major published works, introducing students to critical methodologies and historiographical debates, and workshop presentations by leading historians writing on the American criminal system, including scholars studying prisons, policing, criminal juries, and doctrines of liability and defense.
+Featured presenters, in alphabetical order, will be Rabia Belt (Stanford Law School), Thomas Frampton (UVA Law School), David Garland (NYU Law School), Elizabeth Hinton (Yale History and Yaw Law School), Randall Kennedy (Harvard Law School), Sarah Seo (Columbia Law School), and Spencer Weinreich (Harvard Society of Fellows).